 MF: What do you want people to do if they're interested in checking out ApexDrop?

-ZS: The easiest way to get information is by checking scheduling a free demo here or by checking out our ApexDrop case studies at ApexDrop.com.
+ZS: The easiest way to get information is by scheduling a call or by checking out our ApexDrop case studies at ApexDrop.com.
 If it looks interesting, and you have a product that needs to get into the hands of the right people, then you should have a chat with one of our agents.
 I would recommend trying out one of our campaigns to see if it makes sense for your brand.